Skip to content

 Non-sampling error

 In relation to the target population, which is Danish agriculture, more than 99 per cent of the Standard Output is covered.
 Selection in each strata is increased to facilitate loss of responses.
 In 2020 loss of responses was 9-13 per cent.
 Some of the loss is due to that the population is not known at the time of selection.
-Farm can fx be sold or being bankrupt in the time from selection to the actual accounting year.
+Farm can fx be sold or go bankrupt in the time from selection to the actual accounting year.

 Quality management